-This shows the legislation written in the Health and Safety at Work Act.
+- Health and Safety at Work Act

 This is a guide giving you more information about slip, trip and fall claims if you have suffered one of these common accidents on private property.
 If you’re wondering ‘are you liable if someone falls on your property’ this could help.